cisco/ChezScheme/IMPLEMENTATION.md

 # Variables and Register Allocation

-A variables in Scheme code can be allocated either to a register or to a location in the stack frame, and the same goes for temporaries that are needed to evaluate subexpressions.
+Variables in Scheme code can be allocated either to a register or to a location in the stack frame, and the same goes for temporaries that are needed to evaluate subexpressions.
 Naturally, variables and temporaries with non-overlapping extents can be mapped to the same